Results

 Data Flow can be complex and can load data into multiple destinations.
 Rows failed in one of the components may be rerouted to other components and succeed there.
 That’s why it is impossible to determine data flow execution outcome automatically.
 This means that you need to determine the data flow execution results yourself within your data flow and define which rows are error rows, and which rows are succeeded ones.

-Skyvia displays the results for data flow runs in the same way as for other integration package runs.
+Skyvia displays the results for data flow runs in the same way as for other integration runs.
 The difference is that you calculate the numbers of success and failed records and determine the data to write to the logs in the data flow itself.

 Counting Success and Failed Records